Before

-5.30am Wednesday 4th May 2022
+Wednesday 4th May 2022

 The clock on the Audi dash said five thirty in the morning.
 Outside, patchy sea fret wafted across the estuary.
 One second foggy, the next clear.
-At eleven, a customer in Hull was going to be disappointed his new second hand car never arrived.
+At eleven, a customer in Hull was going to be disappointed his new secondhand car never arrived.

-A short walk would take him to the middle of the Humber bridge.
+A short walk would take him to the middle of the Humber Bridge.
 He had driven over many times, but never crossed on foot.
 This would be his first and last time, once he had completed his goodbye morning stroll.

 He grimaced: life had left him a dried-out shell of the man he had wanted to be.
 A great idea for a song, but Springsteen had already written it.
 The Boss knew how to spin the misery coin.
 Not that he identified with Bruce’s liberal-bleeding-heart.
 His childhood hero was Robert Mitchum.
 Old Bob boasted he had three expressions when he acted: look left, look right and look straight ahead.
 Never whinged about anything.
-Simply carried on working, smoking and drinking, until lung cancer killed him stone-dead, so the legend went.
+Simply carried on working, smoking and drinking, until lung cancer killed him stone dead, so the legend went.
 Never took himself too seriously.

 He opened the glove compartment.
 A Marlboro Red soft-top pack contained two stale tabs.
 He had stopped smoking the day his wife took everything he owned, including his self-esteem.
 He fancied one.
 Except there were rules about chuffing in the motor.
 He tucked them into his tee sleeve, like white-middle-class people did when they played at working-class-blue-collar cool.
-Every macho actor had an inner-Brando fighting to be released.
+Every macho actor had an inner Brando fighting to be released.

-Yesterday, a Scottish TV and film literary agent rejected him.
+Yesterday, a Scottish TV and film literary agent had rejected him.
 Her automated email said his script didn’t have a market.
 Maybe his work was shit, but he deserved a face-to-face.
 He wasn’t a slush pile gimp.
 She knew him.
 They had supped wets, shared laughs and splashed juices when he was almost famous.
 Perhaps he was getting what he had always deserved.
 Tomorrow belonged to today, except when it didn’t.
-The future was unwritten, apart from it was.
+The future was unwritten, apart from when it was.
 It was what it was, until it wasn’t.
 Huh.

 Who was he kidding?

 She smiled as they passed.
-He walked several steps.
-Then they both stopped and turned.
+He walked several steps, then they both stopped and turned.
 She was nearly six foot tall.
 He was six two.
-She had ‘Ziggy Stardust’ red hair.
+She had Ziggy Stardust red hair.
 Pale skin.
-Wore a cotton ‘CUTE BUT 101% PSYCHO’ tee.
+Wore a cotton CUTE BUT 101% PSYCHO tee.
 She resembled the words, stunning, but off her tits.
 Probably an addict.

 ‘I was here first.’

-‘Go on then.
-I’ll follow you in,’ he said.
+‘Go on, I’ll follow you in,’ he said.

-But she didn’t go.
-And nor did he.
+But she didn’t go and nor did he.
 ‘You first,’ she said, and politely stepped aside.

-‘You’ll freeze to death.
-Save you jumping,’ he said.
+‘You’ll freeze to death, save you jumping,’ he said.

 ‘You’re a real comedian,’ she quipped back.

-‘Actually, a part-time actor and sometime comic.
-I deliver cars to make ends meet,’ he joked, and pulled the soft-top pack from his tee sleeve.
+‘Actually, a part-time actor and sometime comic, I deliver cars to make ends meet,’ he joked, and pulled the soft-top pack from his tee sleeve.
 Shook the pack.
 Tried and failed to place the accent.
 ‘Smoke?
 I haven’t got a lighter.’

 A good question.
 Was he ever really famous?
 ‘In my youth, I was Vic Savage, the lead singer, lead guitarist and chief songwriter for the post-punk band Savaged by Sheep.
 We had two hits.
-Probably best known for playing tough-guy TV cop Billy Whyte in ‘Northern Filth’.
+Probably best known for playing tough-guy TV cop Billy Whyte in Northern Filth.
 Bloody bugger typecast me out of a serious acting career.
 Casting directors never saw me as a romantic or comedic lead.
-Grew a hipster beard.
+I grew a hipster beard.
 Nothing changed.
 You?’

 ‘Crime fiction nobody wants to buy.’